pc-john/vkperf/ListOfTests.md

 }
 ```

-More details can be found in [Packed data tests](#packed-data-tests) section.
+More details about packed data can be found in [Packed data tests](#packed-data-tests) section.

 #### Packed buffer performance - 1x buffer using 32-byte struct unpacked

-Single packed buffer uses 32-byte struct stored in one buffer
+The test uses 32-byte struct stored in one buffer
 that is unpacked into four attributes:

 ```c++